Azure-Samples/azure-video-indexer-samples/Embedding widgets/widget-customization/embed-insight-widget/README.md

-# Embed standard Azure Video Analyzer for Media insights widget samples
+# Embed standard Video Indexer insights widget samples

 Instead of adding an iframe element to embed the insight widget, this package allows you to embed using JS code.

 ## Contents

-Contains samples code for Azure Video Analyzer for Media insights widget
+Contains samples code for Video Indexer insights widget

 | File/folder                                         | Description                                                          |
 |-----------------------------------------------------|----------------------------------------------------------------------|